nhecht/blueprints-learn.en/help/blueprints/customer-journeys/ajo-and-campaign-v7.md

 ---
-title: Journey Optimizer with Adobe Campaign v7 Blueprint
+title: Journey Optimizer with Adobe Campaign v7 blueprint
 description: Demonstrates how Adobe Journey Optimizer can be used with Adobe Campaign to natively send messages by utilizing the real-time messaging server in Campaign
 solution: Journey Optimizer, Campaign, Campaign v8, Campaign Classic v7, Campaign Standard
 exl-id: 6d9bc65c-cca0-453f-8106-d2895d005ada
 ---
-# Journey Optimizer with Adobe Campaign v7
+# Journey Optimizer with Adobe Campaign v7 blueprint

 Demonstrates how Adobe Journey Optimizer can be used with Adobe Campaign to natively send messages by utilizing the real-time messaging server in Campaign.